Skip to content

 sort_order = 10

-sender_address = Field(
+sender_address = fields.String(

 label="Sender Address",